Skip to main content

 Each snapshot creates files under your bucket with this structure:

-For large snapshots that are split into multiple files, each file includes a part number (e.g., snapshot_tables_part1_<job-id>.tar, snapshot_tables_part2_<job-id>.tar).
+For large snapshots that are split into multiple files, each file includes a part number (for example, snapshot_tables_part1_<job-id>.tar and snapshot_tables_part2_<job-id>.tar).

 Troubleshooting